qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 #stop myserver
 {% endhighlight %}

-If you ever change the init script, stop and start, as restart would not re-read the file.
+If you ever change the init script, stop and start afterwards, as restart would not re-read the config file.

 ### Use cluster for multi-core environments

-A node process uses a single core, and there isn't anything like threads to make use of all cores.
-Instead, you can use the cluster.
+A node process uses a single core, and there isn't anything like threads (thank god for that).
+To make use of all the cores, you have to use multiple processes, and the cluster module helps here.

 The manual page for cluster still says its experimental, but don't let that deter you.
 It has come a far way off from the earliest incarnations, and its a must for any production server.